menuBook-icon

 When a company engages a PEO, they enter into a co-employment relationship, which means the PEO assumes partial legal responsibility for the employees.

-Companies often use a PEO when they want to accomplish the following goals:
+Companies often use PEO services when they want to accomplish the following goals:

 • Streamline rapid workforce growth